joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/CalendarSelectionSettingsBuilder.md

 # Kendo.Mvc.UI.Fluent.CalendarSelectionSettingsBuilder

-Defines the fluent interface for configuring the .
+Defines the fluent interface for configuring the CalendarSelectionSettings.

 ## Methods